Lump in Breast During Breastfeeding – Causes, Diagnosis and Treatment

 Varsha Kiran (Lactation Consultant)

 A lump in the breast is quite common in nursing mothers, but it should not be ignored in any case.
-After a few days of giving birth to your little baby, your breasts may feel hard as they are engorged with breast milk.
-You may also feel lumps in your breasts, but these are mostly plugged milk ducts, which will go in a few days.
+After a few days of giving birth to your baby, your breasts may feel hard as they are engorged with breast milk.
+You may also feel lumps in breasts during breastfeeding, but these are mostly plugged milk ducts, which will go in a few days.
 However, if a lump does not go away in a week or two, you will need to see a doctor.
 There are many possible reasons for getting a lump in the breast, and of course, it will worry you, but if it is diagnosed at the right time, your life will be saved.

 Is a Lump in Breast Normal While Breastfeeding?